davepinch/pinchy.cc/collections/_topics/people/pablo-picasso/quotes/learn-the-rules-like-a-pro.md

   - Pablo Picasso (en.wikipedia.org)
 tags:
   - Pablo Picasso
-  - Quote
+  - quote
-  - Misattributed
+  - misattributed
   - I like it anyway
-  - How To
-  - Home Page
-  - Work
+  - work
 ---

 Commonly attributed to Picasso but without evidence.
 It is categorized as unsourced on [Wikiquotes](https://en.wikiquote.org/wiki/Talk:Pablo_Picasso#Unsourced).